hdShang/arxiv-daily/docs/cs-CV/2025-12-05/papers/251205941v1-zoom-in-click-out-unlocking-and-evaluating-the-potential-of-zooming-.md

 ---
 layout: default
-title: Zoom in, Click out: Unlocking and Evaluating the Potential of Zooming for GUI Grounding
+title: "Zoom in, Click out: Unlocking and Evaluating the Potential of Zooming for GUI Grounding"
 ---

 # Zoom in, Click out: Unlocking and Evaluating the Potential of Zooming for GUI Grounding